jcs224/faktory_worker_deno/README.md

   return Math.floor(Math.random() * (max - min + 1) + min);
 }

+let client = new FaktoryClient('localhost', 7419)
+// If Faktory server requires a password, simply pass it as a third argument to FaktoryClient
-let client = new FaktoryClient('localhost', 7419, 'somepassword')
+// let client = new FaktoryClient('localhost', 7419, 'somepassword')
 await client.connect()

 // Create job